cgyarrison/text_analysis/README.md

 ### The obligatory wordcloud

-When I first started the book, I would never have guess that the "Boffinses" played such a central role.
+When I first started the book, I would never have guessed that the "Boffinses" played such a central role.
 But here they are, literally at the center of the wordcloud:

 ![](our_mutual_friend/omf_wordcloud.png)